department-of-veterans-affairs/Virtual-Regional-Office/hypertension/README.md

 cd stack_deployment; poetry install; source export_aws_mfa_credentials.sh; cd ..
 ```

+or follow the directions here: [AWS doc](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/)

+# Testing a Gateway API using Postman

+In the AWS console, navigate to the API Gateway service.
+Select an API and select `Stages`.
+Select the hyperlink of a Stage and choose the export tab.
+[Screenshot](hypertension/docs/AWS_console.png) for reference

 # Git Workflow

 We use the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow); in summary, this means that we write code primarily in feature branches that are then merged to `develop`, and only push to the primary branch from there.